Aussie Model Madi Edwards Rocks Tiny White Bikini In Racy New Instagram Photo

 Recently, The Inquisitr shared that Edwards showed off her killer figure in another NSFW outfit.
 In the snapshot, Edwards stood front and center in what appeared to be a room in her home.
 Her killer body was on full display while clad in a nude-colored crop top showcased her taut tummy.
 On the bottom, the model donned a pair of tight, black pants that flared out toward the floor.

-She completed the look with a pair of white sandals and a little black purse on her shoulder and the post garnered over 6,000 likes.
+She completed the look with a pair of white sandals and a little black purse on her shoulder and the post garnered more than 6,000 likes.